 Having surgery can be a stressful time for even the most organized and prepared person.
-After various surgeries, I’ve learned how to prepare for a surgery to make it less stressful for everyone.
-Here are 10 things to do to prepare for a surgery.
+After various surgeries, I’ve learned how to prepare for surgery to make it less stressful for everyone.
+Here are some tips to prepare for surgery.

 Let your family and friends know about your surgery.
 You do not have to include details if you don’t feel comfortable, but tell them the basics.
 Letting them know what is happening allows them to be better informed during the recovery process.
 It also enables them to better support you during your time of need.

 As I learned from my recent hysterectomy, the unexpected can always happen.
 Be prepared for anything and accept whatever can happen as part of your recovery.